P-A-R-U-S/Go-Job-Worker-Service/docs/RFD-JobWorkerService.md

 * `Stop` Job
   * lookup `Job` by provided UUID
   * call `Stop` function if `Job` was found, otherwise return error
+  * send `kill process` and wait some period of time (probably up to 1000 msec)
+  * if process still running ior failed to terminate - forcible terminate process.

+  > [!IMPORTANT]
+  > Server should gracefully handle case when server terminating by external process or OS.
+  > Unexpected termination handling via [SIGTERM](https://www.gnu.org/software/libc/manual/html_node/Termination-Signals.html)
+  > signal and notify client side via [context with cancellation](https://pkg.go.dev/context#WithCancel)
+  > Also server should loop through the list of job and run stop process for all running jobs.

   > **Not any job and it output removed from then server**.
 So, depend on the load and size of total output it would come to OOM situation sooner or later and [panic](https://go.dev/blog/defer-panic-and-recover).

   > **[Out of scope]** _Probably we need to consider some API or process to clean completed jobs based on size, date of creation, frequency of usage or etc._

 #### Security

 The client and API communicate via mTLS using [TLS 1.3 ](https://datatracker.ietf.org/doc/html/rfc8446) as the minimum version.
 The following cipher suites are supported: